apache/cordova-docs/www/docs/en/dev/guide/platforms/ubuntu/index.md

 For the latest information on Cordova app support for Ubuntu runtime platforms, see [wiki.ubuntu.com/Cordova](http://wiki.ubuntu.com/Cordova).

-## Installing the development environment
+## Installing the Development Environment

 ### Installing Ubuntu